Why Did Zillow Offers Get Shut Down?

-Although much, much closer to “cover all your costs” territory than scam you out of money” territory (we have no reason to believe this) Zillow Offers seemed to operate somewhere in between the two.
+Although much, much closer to “cover-all-your-costs” territory than “scam-you-out-of-money” territory (we have no reason to believe this), Zillow Offers seemed to operate somewhere in between the two.
 They may be a reputable company, but they’re also a very large one.
-Zillow instant offers may have sounded great, but you have to factor in a couple of things.
+Zillow instant offers may have sounded great for its simplicity, but you have to factor in a couple of things.

 - A Zillow Cash Offer may not give you the most competitive price.